Board will review death row inmate Julius Jones’s claim of innocence; his attorneys say trial was botched

 Late Thursday, Oklahoma County District Attorney David Prater demanded that Pardon and Parole Board member Adam Luck recuse himself from Jones’s Monday hearing and accused Luck of “bias.”

 Prater pointed to the fact that Luck in 2019 retweeted Kim Kardashian West (“one of Offender Jones’s most high-profile advocates”) as part of a 13-part thread in which Luck detailed Oklahoma’s commutation process.
 Luck regularly tweets updates about cases coming before the board.
+He did not recuse himself Monday.

-The profile of Jones’s case grew dramatically after the 2020 broadcast of “The Last Defense,” an ABC documentary special co-produced by actor Viola Davis, and was elevated to national attention following the wave of scrutiny over racial bias in the criminal justice system in the wake of George Floyd’s death in Minneapolis last May.
+The profile of Jones’s case grew dramatically after the 2020 broadcast of “The Last Defense,” an ABC documentary special co-produced by actor Viola Davis, and the case received national attention following the wave of scrutiny over racial bias in the criminal justice system in the wake of George Floyd’s death in Minneapolis last May.

 The Rev. Cece Jones-Davis, an Oklahoma activist who led a petition drive calling for Jones to be freed, said the board’s decision on Monday shows the attention to his case is making a difference.